Johanson analysis: Basic representation

 The tests in this section measure female representation according to whether or not a central female character, either a girl or a woman, learns about herself, acts with self-determination, and achieves growth as a result of her experiences in the story.
 Does the story center on a woman?
 Is it her journey, her growth?
 Are the other characters mostly about supporting her story, instead of how she can support the stories of the male characters?
-The tests also consider whether or not a secondary female character grows, changes, or learns as part of the story, whether or not the woman is solely there to support the journey of the male characters, whether or not the women is one of several standard stereotypes, and whether it is necessary for a film to exclude women from certain types of movies or roles.
+The tests also consider whether or not a secondary female character grows, changes, or learns as part of the story, whether or not the woman is solely there to support the journey of the male characters, whether or not the woman is one of several standard stereotypes, and whether it is necessary for a film to exclude women from certain types of movies or roles.

-Female agency, power and authority
+Female agency, power, and authority

 The tests in this section consider if a woman in the narrative controls her own life.
 Does a female character appear whose choices and actions influence those of other characters?
 Or is she merely a pawn of the plot?
 The analysis considers whether or not a female character holds a position of authority, including the complete range of jobs available to humans, in particular those considered traditionally male.
-It also asks if the role portrays female authority in a positive light or does it bolster the idea that power and leadership are inappropriate or unfeminine for a woman, or damaging to her life.
+It also asks if the role portrays female authority in a positive light, or does it bolster the idea that power and leadership are inappropriate or unfeminine for a woman, or damaging to her life.

 The male gaze

 The tests in this section consider if women are treated more like sexualized objects than people.
 Is the focus more on a woman's physical appearance than on her personality and inner qualities?
-For example, does a female character dress in a manner less appropriate to the situation than her male counterparts, such as wearing a skimpy top and shorts when the men wear jackets, long-sleeved shirts, and boots.
-It also considers whether the movie presents female characters as nude or partially nude in a manner out of proportion with the way men are presented, whether women are shot with gratuitous emphasis on their sexual characteristics, and the degree in which portrayals of women are sexualized compared to their male counterparts.
+For example, does a female character dress in a manner less appropriate to the situation than her male counterparts, such as wearing a skimpy top and shorts when the men wear jackets, long-sleeved shirts, and boots?
+It also considers whether the movie presents female characters as nude or partially nude in a manner out of proportion with the way men are presented, whether women are shot with gratuitous emphasis on their sexual characteristics, and the degree to which portrayals of women are sexualized compared to their male counterparts.

 Gender and sexuality

 This section considers whether or not a woman is defined by more than her gender or her relationships with men and children.
 These tests also look at the use of tropes that cast womanhood as a joke or in a demeaning manner.
-For example, a man who dresses as a woman is considered humorous while a woman who dresses as a man is considered cool or nothing of particular note.
+For example, a man who dresses as a woman is considered humorous, while a woman who dresses as a man is considered cool or nothing of particular note.
 The analysis also considers how women's relationships with men and children are portrayed, the tropes of dead or otherwise absent mothers and wives, and whether or not a man controls or tries to control a woman's sexual life.